 - Inefficient: "Evolution is the most wasteful, inefficient, cruel method that could be devised to create living things.
 Even evolutionists admit that almost all mutations are bad-causing cripples, sickness, disfigurements, and deaths....
 God is all-powerful and wise.
 Why would He use such a wasteful, inefficient, cruel method to create man, taking three billion years to do it, when He is able to create instantaneously?" - 2.
 Unscientific: "There is not one fact of science which proves that God used evolution to create anything."
 If God guided evolution, He has not allowed a single intermediate form of life to survive as evidence.
-Surely He would not allow all scientific facts to counter his creative process.
-All fossils represent fully formed creatures, just as one would expect from the Genesis account.
-But what of all the ape-like creatures that have been portrayed as transitional links between apes and man?
-"When all of the evidence is carefully and thoroughly studied by the best scientific methods, however, it turns out that these fossils were either from monkeys, apes, or people, and not from something that was part ape and part human." - a.
-Piltdown Man, found in Piltdown England (1912), came from jaw and skull fragments.
-About 500 books and pamphlets were written about him until 1950, when someone discovered that it actually was the chemically treated skull of a modern human to make it look old and ape teeth filed down to look human!
+Indeed, He would not allow all scientific facts to counter his creative process.
+All fossils represent fully formed creatures, as expected from the Genesis account.
+But what of all the ape-like creatures portrayed as transitional links between apes and man?
+"When all of the evidence is carefully and thoroughly studied by the best scientific methods, however, it turns out that these fossils were either from monkeys, apes, or people and not from something that was part ape and part human." - a.
+Piltdown Man, found in Piltdown, England (1912), came from jaw and skull fragments.
+About 500 books and pamphlets were written about him until 1950 when someone discovered that it was the chemically treated skull of a modern human to make it look old and ape teeth filed down to look human!
 This fraud fooled the world's "experts" for almost 40 years. - b.
 Nebraska Man (1922) was based solely on a single tooth found in Nebraska.
 Additional bones of the creature later revealed it to be a pig! - c.
-Neanderthal Man (1860), found in the Neanderthal Valley in Germany, later had more fossils, such as a hunched-over full skeleton in France (1908).
+Neanderthal Man (1860), found in the Neanderthal Valley in Germany, later had more fossils, such as a hunched-over complete skeleton in France (1908).
 They used tools and had similar brain sizes to modern humans, but their skulls were flatter than ours and appeared primitive in some ways.
-However, Dr. Rudolph Virchow later revealed the hunched-over skeleton as a Frenchman who had arthritis!
-Other skeletons have been found which are fully erect, and x-rays of the fossil bones and teeth now confirm that all of the Neanderthals were actually humans with rickets (caused by lack of vitamin D). - d.
+However, Dr. Rudolph Virchow later revealed the hunched-over skeleton as a Frenchman with arthritis!
+Other skeletons are fully erect, and x-rays of the fossil bones and teeth confirm that all Neanderthals were humans with rickets (caused by lack of vitamin D). - d.
 Other "ape-men" are also discredited.
-Ramapithecus was an orangutan and Orce Man was actually a six-month-old donkey.
-Australopithecus (1924) was believed even by many evolutionists to have been an ape, and included a female version, Australopithecus afarensis (1973, nicknamed "Lucy").
+Ramapithecus was an orangutan, and Orce Man was a sixmonth-old donkey.
+Australopithecus (1924) was believed even by many evolutionists to have been an ape and included a female version, Australopithecus afarensis (1973, nicknamed "Lucy").
 However, when a knee joint was needed to prove that Lucy walked upright, they used one found more than 60 meters lower in the strata and more than three kilometers away!
 Also, Java Man's discoverer (Dr. Eugene Dubois) later identified him as a giant gibbon, Peking Man is an ape, and Cro-Magnon Man a modern European.
-Now some evolutionists even say that apes evolved from man! - 3.
+Some evolutionists even say that apes evolved from man! - 3.
 Theological Problems: Theistic evolution is incompatible with scriptural theology in many ways:14 - a.
 The Creation Account: The Bible gives no hint of evolution.
 The most natural reading of the Genesis account of creation is that God created in six literal days.
-The "day-age" theory where each "day" is a long period of time (even millions of years) has marshaled many advocates.
-However, Genesis 1 clearly says there was "evening and morning" each day.
-This excludes any evolutionary processes.
+The "day-age" theory, where each "day" is a long period (even millions of years), has marshaled many advocates.
+However, Genesis 1 clearly says that "evening and morning" occurred each day.
+This excludes any evolutionary processes. - b.
+The Fall and the Origin of Moral Evil: Theistic evolutionists deny that Genesis 1-11 records real history but call these chapters "great myths," even denying that man ever fell into sin in the